gleal42/Makefile-Tutorial/README.md

 ## Makefile Tutorial

-Some things I which I new about Makefile when I first started using them.
+Some things I wish I knew about Makefiles when I first started using them.
 Please feel free to pull request and suggest improvements.

 ## Topics that will be covered